sujith-eag/personal-site/content/docs/python/col_extra/unit_4_ans_1.md

 ```

 **`tuple` (Tuple) :** The `tuple` class is used to represent an ordered collection of items that are immutable (unchangeable).
 Once a tuple is created, its values cannot be modified.
-Used when you want to store a collection of items that should not be modified.
+Used to store a collection of items that should not be modified.

 ```python
 coordinates = (10, 20, 30)  # A tuple representing a 3D point